kaimibk/sps_data_science/README.md

 **Suggest a new topic:** [HERE](https://docs.google.com/forms/d/e/1FAIpQLSd8l8pXgCw3ewAHfXz_QhMyYG1mqg5VjBFaRCnBSHcMWHNkcg/viewform?usp=sf_link)

+## Upcoming Seminar

+The upcoming event will be ("Introduction to Python")[Introduction/] date and location to be announced

 ## Dependencies
 These lectures will be built in Jupyter Notebooks--unless otherwise stated.
 The following Python modules are frequently used: